It’s 2:37 am.

 He grabs his bags and leaves as the door shuts quietly behind him.

 My two year old is sleeping soundly in his crib, and he has no idea that his daddy just left for a long time.
 He doesn’t yet understand that daddy won’t be home today or the day after that or the day after that.
+He just thinks his dad is a superhero and that’s why he is sleeping next to his daddy doll.

 He’s far too little to understand the concept of time, deployments and military life, and I hope and pray I can do enough to help him cope and somehow make sense of all this.
 It’s moments like these when the kid stuff just pulls yanks at your heartstrings.